In the modern, globalised and ever changing world, studying geography is more important than ever in helping us tackle the challenges we face.

 - Economic growth and challenge in India

-Grade B in GCSE Geography is required, but students without this will be considered on their overall GCSE profile.
+If GCSE Geography is taken, then at least a C grade is required.
+If students do not have this, then they will be considered on their overall GCSE profile.

 Classroom based with field trips throughout the year.

-Geography can be studied at university and is also considered a faciliting subject which can help with entry into Russell Group universities.
+Geography can be studied at university and is also considered a facilitating subject which can help with entry into Russell Group universities.

 We run various field trips throughout the course including a Gower sand dune study, a Swansea city centre study and a two day residential trip to the Dorset Jurassic coastline.